How to Infuse Herbs in Oils for Salves, Soaps & Remedies

 You'll need your herbs!

 If you are not sure what herbs to use for what, you can check out some great herbal resources...or shoot me an email or comment below!
 For now, here are a few links to books I use a LOT and highly recommend: Rosemary Gladstar's Medicinal Herbs, Dina Falconi's Earthly Bodies & Heavenly Hair, and Organic Body Care Recipes by Stephanie Tourles.
-All of these have ideas for which herbs to use for what.
+Jan Berry's new book, 101 Easy Homemade Products for Your Skin, Health, & Home, is another favorite of mine!
+All of these have the author's ideas for which herbs to use for what.

-For herbs I don't grow or wild craft myself, I purchase my herbs almost exclusively from Starwest Botanicals because of the excellent quality and fast shipping.
+For herbs I don't grow or wild craft myself, I purchase my herbs almost exclusively from Starwest Botanicals because of the excellent quality (organic & wildcrafted options), fast shipping, and reasonable pricing.

 **Be sure to use DRIED herbs in your oil.
 If there is any moisture present, you stand the chance of mold forming, and this can get really stinky!